Acadians in Louisiana

 01. Not in Wall of Names because of the circumstance of his arrival.
 White, DGFA-1, 757, calls him Joseph DE GOUTIN de Ville, & provides his biographical information, including details of his marriage not found in NOAR.
 Joseph's godparents were Sr. de Gannes "capne de la garrison" & Anne DE GOUTIN, his older sister, who was 11 years old in 1705.

-Stephen A. White, "The First Acadian in Louisiana: Joseph DE GOUTIN de Ville," in <acadian-cajun.com/degoutin.htm>, says that "Joseph had connections with a regiment who[sic] was involved in both Ile Royale and in Louisiana.
+Stephen A. White, "The First Acadian in Louisiana: Joseph DE GOUTIN de Ville," in <acadian-cajun.com/degoutin.htm>, says "Joseph had connections with a regiment who[sic] was involved in both Ile Royale and in Louisiana.
 So he arranged for a position in New Orleans and moved there about 1746."
-This implies that he was captured at Louisbourg in 1745, was released by the British, & allowed to go on to LA.
+Does this imply that he was captured at Louisbourg in 1745, was released by the British, & allowed to go on to LA?

-De Ville, Mississippi Valley Mélange, 2:14, citing a report by LA Gov. Bienville, dated 1740, in the Archives Nationales de France, shows that Joseph came to LA much earlier.
+De Ville, Mississippi Valley Mélange, 2:14, the latter citing a report by LA Gov. Bienville, dated 1740, in the Archives Nationales de France, shows that Joseph came to LA much earlier--on 17 Aug 1732, in fact.
 Gov. Bienville says of DE VELLE [DE GOUTIN]: "He served five years in the Mousquetaires and arrived in the colony in 1732 in the grade of Lieutenant; Captain in 1737.
 He serves well; a bit restless."
 So one wonders where White got his arrival date of 1746.

 That Joseph served not only as an officer in the regular service but also as an officer of the LA colonial militia can be seen in the baptismal records of 4 of his children in NOAR, 2:93-94.
 He was, according to one of the records, a "militia captain."
 He also was "settled (in business)" at New Orleans by Nov 1750.
 See White, DGFA-1 English, 156, a listing of his parents' children, dated 19 Nov 1750, that calls him Sr. Joseph DE GOUTIN de Ville.